hrc2/hrc2.github.io/people/_posts/2019-09-01-gonzalo-gonzalez.md

 cv:
 alum: false
 ---
 Gonzalo Gonzalez is an undergraduate student in Computer Science who is interested in artificial intelligence.
-He is working on the Human-Robot Collaborative Design project.
+He is working on the Human-Robot Collaborative Design (HRCD) project.